The faculty, staff and students of the Weber Honors College at San Diego State University

 and of becoming a productive, engaged, and understanding citizen of the world.
 All

-local and out-of-area Weber Honors College freshmen are required to live on campus
+local and out-of-area Weber Honors College first-year students are required to live

-in the Honors Residential College in Zura Hall during their first year at SDSU.
-This
+on campus in the Honors Residential College in Zura Hall during their first year at

-policy was designed to ensure an exceptional undergraduate experience for Honors students
+SDSU.
+This policy was designed to ensure an exceptional undergraduate experience for

-at SDSU.
-Students living in the Honors Residential College will have the advantage
+Honors students at SDSU.
+Students living in the Honors Residential College will have

-of experiencing a small, intellectually and socially vibrant liberal arts environment,
+the advantage of experiencing a small, intellectually and socially vibrant liberal

-All out-of-area Weber Honors College freshmen are required to live on campus for two
+All out-of-area Weber Honors College first-year students are required to live on campus

 Zura Hall-Home of the Honors Residential College